Fraternities Matter

 Number of Organization Attendees Total Cost (Early-bird Rate) Total Cost (Standard Rate) Total Cost (Late Rate)

-If you would like additional information about registering with bundle pricing for your organization, please contact Gretchen Foran and include the program(s) you’d like to attend and the number of attendees.
+If you would like additional information about registering with bundle pricing, please contact Gretchen Foran with the number of attendees from your organization.

-How to register for the NIC/FFE Dual Meeting: Log into FS Central through the button below and complete the 2024 NIC Annual Meeting & FFE Seminar registration form on the Events tab.
-Select Dual Experience registration type.
+How to register for the NIC/FFE Dual Meeting: Log into FS Central through the button below and complete the 2025 NIC Annual Meeting of Members & FFE Seminar registration form on the Events tab.
+Select “Monday & Tuesday – Dual Meeting and/or FFE Seminar” registration type.

 Location & Lodging